RomlinGroup/Flatpack/warehouse/sandbox/README.md

 > :warning: **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (DYOR).
 We assume no responsibility for accuracy or completeness.

 `sandbox` is our experimental flatpack for development and testing.

+Flatpack is experimental; please avoid using it for production.